 Spark some joy with chocolate cake

-If scientific research is anything to go by, it seems that dark chocolate is the way to go if you’re after a happiness hit.
-One recent UK study found that eating dark chocolate can improve mood and relieve depressive symptoms, while a US study found that dark choc can have positive effects on mood and stress levels.
-Here in Australia, Swinburne University of Technology researchers found that people who drank a dark chocolate drink every day felt more calm and contented than those who were given a placebo drink.
+Chocolate is a known mood-booster.
+And if scientific research is anything to go by, it seems that dark chocolate is the way to go if you’re after a happiness hit.
+One recent UK study found that eating dark chocolate can improve mood and relieve depressive symptoms.
+Another US study found that dark choc can have positive effects on mood and stress levels.
+Here in Australia, Swinburne University researchers found that people who drank a dark chocolate drink every day felt more calm and contented than those given a placebo.

 The reason behind chocolate’s magical mood-lifting powers potentially lies in the compounds it contains, including one called phenylethylamine – a natural antidepressant and one of the chemicals your brain produces when you fall in love.
 Cocoa is also rich in polyphenols, plant compounds that offer innumerable health benefits, including a positive mood.
 But it’s also all likely tied to the simple fact that when you eat chocolate, its decadent velvety sweetness releases feel-good endorphins in your brain.

 So, are you ready to feel some joy?
 Just in case you’re really feeling low, we’ve doubled down on the bliss factor by combining mood-boosting dark choc with the other happiest food on Earth: cake.
 Check out this recipe for black velvet chocolate cake from Thomas Schnetzler, Lindt Master Chocolatier, using Lindt Excellence dark chocolate.

 240g Lindt Excellence 85% Cocoa

 230g brown sugar

 1 tsp baking soda